Crêpe Fabric – A Complete Guide

 The technique twists the fibres tighter than in many other types.
 Weavers create alternate S and Z twists during the twisting, providing the crêpe yarn with a bouncy feel.
 All crêpe yarns use alternating spinning methods, no matter what fibres are being used.

 After finishing the yarn twisting, manufacturers can treat it in different ways.
-Crêpe yarn can be dyed into different colours, printed onto, and then crafted into clothing.
+Crêpe yarn can be dyed into different colours, turned into patterns, and then crafted into clothing.

 What are the qualities of crêpe fabric?